pulumi/templates-policy/README.md

 This repo contains the templates for `pulumi policy new`, which make it easy to quickly get started building new Pulumi projects.

-Status: Beta release.

-For more on Policy visit the [Pulumi-Policy repo](https://github.com/pulumi/pulumi-policy).
+For more on Policy visit the [Pulumi Policy SDK repo](https://github.com/pulumi/pulumi-policy).

 ## Adding a New Template